Mutsu25/AtmosRestore/README.md

 ---

-Enjoy monitoring your soil conditions with AtmosRestore Prototype Dashboard!
+Enjoy monitoring and controlling your restoration site with the AtmosRestore Dashboard!